Ixeuticus/Sankaku-Channel-Downloader/README.md

 ## Note
 I made this "overhaul" entirely in one day so I haven't had the time to test everything yet.
 The API is also in beta, which means it can change at any time - breaking the app.
 I will try to keep it updated as long as it does not take too much of my time.

+### Keep in mind I am not actively developing this!
+Do not expect frequent updates.